 Explore it on Goodreads or Amazon.

-Other books by this author include Dragon Actually, What a Dragon Should Know, Last Dragon Standing, About a Dragon, How to Drive a Dragon Crazy, Supernatural, Light My Fire, Feel the Burn
+Other books by this author which I have reviewed include Dragon Actually, What a Dragon Should Know, Last Dragon Standing, About a Dragon, How to Drive a Dragon Crazy, Supernatural, Light My Fire, Feel the Burn

 Fifth in the Dragon Kin hysterically funny paranormal romance fantasy series revolving around a family of shapeshifting dragons and their friends.
 The couple focus is on Vigholf, Ragnar’s brother, and Rhoan, the Sergeant of the Cadwaladrs.